 The city's population diminished until it was almost uninhabited.
 It was rediscovered in the 1700 and archaeological excavations continued intermittently throughout the 20th century.

-The city seems to have been sunk with the rise of Vlora.
-It was “rediscovered” by European classicists in the 18th century, though it was not until the Austrian occupation of 1916–1918 that the site was investigated by archaeologists.
-Their work was continued by a French team during 1924-1938.
-Parts of the site were damaged during the Second World War.
+The decline of the city would seem to have been caused by the rise of the city of Vlora.
+It was rediscovered by European classicists in the seventeenth century although only in the 1916-1918 with the Austrian occupation that archaeologists began to investigate the site.
+Their work was continued by a French team in the 1924-1938.
+Parts of the site were damaged during World War II.

-After the war, an Albanian team undertook further work from 1948 onward, although much of the site remains undiscovered to this day.
-Some of the team's archaeological discoveries are on display within the monastery, known as the Museum of Apollonia and other artifacts from Apollonia are in the capital Tirana.
+After the war, an Albanian team undertook further work from the 1948 onwards, although much of the site remains unknown to date.
+Some of the team's archaeological discoveries are exhibited inside the monastery, known as the Museum of Apollonia, and in the capital Tirana.